galdor/erl-jsv/doc/handbook.md

 Definitions are represented as one of the following values:
 - `Type`: a type assertion without any constraint.
 - `{Type, Constraints}`: a type assertion with a set of constraints.
-- `{definition, DefinitionName}`: a reference to a definition in the current catalog.
+- `{ref, DefinitionName}`: a reference to a definition in the current catalog.
-- `{definition, CatalogName, DefinitionName}`: a reference to a definition from a catalog.
+- `{ref, CatalogName, DefinitionName}`: a reference to a definition from a catalog.

 For example, the following definition represents arrays containing at least 3 strictly positive integers: